mtulio/ansible-collection-okd-installer/docs/guides/OCI/installing-customization-infra.md

 > TODO

-- Describe how to customize infra deployment changing default vars
+- Describe how to customize infra deployment changing default vars (inherit from AWS)